Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - Documentation has been moved to the offical multiplayer documentation site.
 - The `INetworkInterface.ScheduleSend()` method signature was modified to receive a `SendJobArguments` struct instead of a `NativeQueue`.
 A `PacketsQueue` parameter is passed in this new struct.
 - `sendQueueCapacity` and `receiveQueueCapacity` parameters moved from `BaselibNetworkParameter` to `NetworkConfigParameter`.
-- Removed: `BaselibNetworkParameter.maximumPayloadSize` is not needed anymore as it is handled internally.
+- Removed: `BaselibNetworkParameter.maximumPayloadSize` isn't needed anymore as it is handled internally.
-- Removed: `INetworkInterface.CreateSendInterface` is not needed anymore, the send queue is managed internally by the `NetworkDriver`.
+- Removed: `INetworkInterface.CreateSendInterface` isn't needed anymore, the send queue is managed internally by the `NetworkDriver`.
 Operations from the `INetworkInterface` must be done through the `ScheduleSend` and `ScheduleReceive` methods.
-This removes the need of function pointers which where casing GC allocations on `BeginSend`, `EndSend` and `AbortSend` when burst is not enabled.
+This removes the need of function pointers which where casing GC allocations on `BeginSend`, `EndSend` and `AbortSend` when burst isn't enabled.
 - Added: `SendJobArguments` and `ReceiveJobArguments` structs to pass arguments to the send and receive jobs of the `INetworkInterface`.
 - Obsolete: `NetworkDriver` constructor is now obsolete, instead use `NetworkDriver.Create` methods.
 This improves burst compatibility as generic methods allows to know the INeworkInterface type at compilation time.
 - Obsolete: `NetworkPacketReceiver` is now deprecated.
 Use the `ReceiveJobArguments.ReceiveQueue` and `PacketProcessor` instead.
 - `NetworkDriver.LastUpdateTime` is now consistent across different copies of a driver.
-It is now also set by the job scheduled with `ScheduleUpdate`, so any job scheduled before it will not see the updated value.
-This also means the value will not be updated right after `ScheduleUpdate` returns (only once its jobs completes).
+It is now also set by the job scheduled with `ScheduleUpdate`, so any job scheduled before it won't see the updated value.
+This also means the value won't be updated right after `ScheduleUpdate` returns (only once its jobs completes).
 - An error is now logged if failing to decrypt a DTLS message when using Relay.
 - Decreased default Relay keep-alive period to 3 seconds (was 9 seconds).
 The value can still be configured through the `relayConnectionTimeMS` parameter of `NetworkSettings.WithRelayParameters`.
 - `NetworkDriver` now requires that the `INetworkInterface` provided is an unmanaged type.
 Managed `INetworkInterfaces` are still supported but are required to be wrapped into an unmanaged type: `myInterface.WrapToUnmanaged()`.